 These benefits all sum up to make FreeClimber more efficient and effective, and generate more repeatable, reproducible, and biologically-meaningful results than traditional manual methods of analysis.

-Beyond my dissertation, FreeClimber was recently the recipient of the Brown University 2020 Library Innovation for Innovations in Research Rigor, Transparency or Reproducibility in Life and Physical Sciences [link].
-This program is nearing the final stages of preparation for submission to the Journal of Experimental Biology and is currently in use by the Wharton lab [link] at Brown University to demonstrate the efficacy of a novel model of ALS and a promising genetic rescue.
+Beyond my dissertation, FreeClimber was the recipient of the Brown University 2020 Library Innovation for Innovations in Research Rigor, Transparency or Reproducibility in Life and Physical Sciences [link].
+This work is available through the Journal of Experimental Biology [link] and is currently in use by several labs investigating lipid metabolism, neurodegenerative diseases, and more.

 Studying higher-order genetic interactions